phheim/issy/docs/ISSYFORMAT.md

 ### Macros

 ```
-MACRO   : 'def' IDENTIFIER '=' TERM
+MACRO   : 'def' IDENTIFIER '=' FORMULA | APRED
 ```
-Note macros can be used in all RPLTL, TERM, and PRED.
+Note macros can be used in all RPLTL, FORMULA, and PRED.
 However, for usage in PRED the marco term has to be a single predicate term!

 ### Identifiers and Numerical Constants
 ```